China says to 'fully liberalize' domestic courier market, details unclear

 The statement, however, did not give any details or specify what restrictions would be eased, or what the government's criteria were.

-FedEx Corp, which along with United Parcel Service Inc operate express parcel delivery services in China, told Reuters on Thursday it welcomed the cabinet decision.
+FedEx Corp (FDX.N), which along with United Parcel Service Inc (UPS.N) operate express parcel delivery services in China, told Reuters on Thursday it welcomed the cabinet decision.
 It declined, however, to provide any details on the measure.

 UPS did not immediately respond to requests for comment on the government announcement.